You are here:

 What Happens After We Receive Your Complaint?

 Upon receiving a written complaint and its documents, the Department of Consumer Affairs determines the appropriate Division to handle it.
-For Weights and Measures, an inspector is notified of the complaint and will verify if the commercial device in question is accurate within 24-48 hours.
+For Weights and Measures, an inspector is notified of the complaint and will verify if the commercial device in question is accurate.
 If the commercial device is found to be inaccurate it will be taken out of service until corrected, and the consumer will be notified of the results.

-For Consumer Protection, an investigator will review the complaint and determine the appropriate course ofaction which can include contacting the business and attempting to mediate a resolution or refer the complaint to the appropriate agency.
+For Consumer Protection, an investigator will review the complaint and determine the appropriate course of action which can include contacting the business and attempting to mediate a resolution or refer the complaint to the appropriate agency.
 In some cases, it is necessary for the investigator to contact you prior to processing the complaint for additional information.
-Consumers are notified in writing that their complaint has been received within a week after receipt.
+Consumers are notified in writing that their complaint has been received within two week after receipt.

 Keep in mind that if the disputed amount was charged to your credit card, you must act quickly to preserve your right to challenge a charge.
 This means not only working with our office, but also notifying the credit card company directly in writing within 60 days of the initial billing date.
 Information on how or where to file your dispute appears on your credit card statement.